tgnemecek/core-website/src/collections/events/2020-12-13-leading-your-life-work-from-the-inside.md

 ---
 collection: events
-title: Leading Your Life & Work From the Inside Out
+title: Leading Your Life & Work From the Inside Out!
 subtitle: Implement a powerful holistic strategy to recreate yourself, step by step, from the inside- out (your core gifts to an optimal work & life).
 description: >-